-Adjusting the brain disease, cognitive impairment, and mental or emotional standards, in accord with the Department's Medical Advisory Board recommendations and most current medical standards, will better ensure that only medically qualified individuals are licensed to drive by the Department.
+Adjusting the loss of consciousness and field of vision standards, in accord with the Department's Medical Advisory Board recommendations and most current medical standards, will better ensure that only medically qualified individuals are licensed to drive by the Department.
 The benefit to all motorists, which is achieved through proactively defining and clarifying those medical conditions that significantly impair an individual's ability to operate a motor vehicle, outweighs any potential costs that arise out of a potential increase in the number of prospective or current licensees that may not be able to meet the altered medical standards.
 While the Department is sensitive to potentially impacted licensees, it has developed a waiver procedure and taken other measures to ensure that this regulation reflects the most up-to-date medical information that is applied in furtherance of ensuring the overall safety of the motoring public.